itk-dev/openid-connect-bundle/README.md

 ## Usage

-Before being able to use the bundle, you must have your own User entity and database setup.
+The bundle requires your own User entity and database setup.

 Once you have this, you need to configure bundle variables and create an authenticator class that extends `OpenIdLoginAuthenticator`.